bakpakin/corope/README.md

 Returns success in the first argument, or false and an error message in the second argument if a rope throws an error.
 Takes a variable number of dispatch functions, each of which will be used to create a new Rope.

+## More Examples

+Examples are in the examples directory.
+Currently there are only examples for the LOVE game engine.
+To run the examples, just cd into the specific example directory and run with love.

 ## TODO

 * Unit tests